walkingriver/walkingriver.github.io/_posts/2020-01-14-ionic-react-intro.md

 </ion-slides>
 ```

-There are multiple ion-slide objects inside a single ion-slides wrapper.
-The wrapper has an identifier that I can reference from the Angular component code through a ViewChild decorator.
+There are multiple `ion-slide` objects inside a single `ion-slides` wrapper.
+The wrapper has an identifier that I can reference from the Angular component code through a `ViewChild` decorator, which is Angular-specific.
 Only a single option is specified, displaying a pager at the bottom of the slider as a series of small gray dots.
-My slider raises a single event I care about, onSlideChange.
+My slider raises a single event I care about, `onSlideChange`.
 This event fires whenever the slide has changed.

 I was originally going to omit it from this experiment, but realized that responding to HTML events is a pretty basic task.
 It has also provided me with my first real challenge.